 Can we apply for a grant from The Skatepark Project?

-- If your organization plans to build a skatepark from temporary ramps (steel or wood), it is not eligible to apply for grant from The Skatepark Project.
-Your project must be a permanent, concrete skatepark.
+• If your organization plans to build a custom concrete skatepark it is eligible to apply for a grant from The Skatepark Project.

-- If your organization seeks funds for anything other than the construction of a NEW skatepark in the United States (including projects such as expansion of an existing skatepark or amenities like bleachers or water fountains), it is not eligible to apply for a grant from The Skatepark Project.
+• If your organization is seeking funds for a project within the United States, it is eligible to apply for a grant from The Skatepark Project.

-- If the Median Household Income in the city or town where the skatepark will be located in is significantly higher than your State’s Median Household Income (using U.S. Census 2010 data from www.census.gov), your organization is not eligible to apply for a grant from The Skatepark Project.
+• If the Median Household Income (MHI) in the city or town where the skatepark will be located in is significantly at or below your State’s Median Household Income, your organization is eligible to apply for a grant from The Skatepark Project.

-- If your project is just getting off the ground and your organization has not achieved ANY fundraising goals or secured a location for your skatepark, you are not eligible to apply for a grant from The Skatepark Project.
+• If your organization has secured a location for your skatepark, with municipal approval, you are eligible to apply for a grant from The Skatepark Project.

-- If your organization does not have at least a preliminary design for the skatepark, it is not eligible to apply for a grant from The Skatepark Project.
+• If your organization has a preliminary design for the skatepark, it is eligible to apply for a grant from The Skatepark Project.

-- If you plan to charge a fee or require a membership to use the skatepark, your organization is not eligible to apply for a grant from The Skatepark Project.
+• If your skatepark is free to use, and does not require a fee or membership, your organization is eligible to apply for a grant from The Skatepark Project.

-- If your skatepark will not be located on public property, you are not eligible to apply for a grant from The Skatepark Project (this condition does not include skateparks built on private property that will then be donated to a public entity—city, county, parks, and recreation department, etc.).
+• If your skatepark will be located on public property, you are eligible to apply for a grant from The Skatepark Project.